FlyCuteBird/MSMNN/README.md

 * numpy >= 1.12.1

 ## Download data
 Download the dataset files.
 We use the visual local features created by SCAN, downloaded [here](https://github.com/kuanghuei/SCAN), and salience features can be extracted by R^3 net (https://github.com/zijundeng/R3Net).
+After extracting the salience features, we need to connect local features and salience features by the order of images.

 ## Training